This recipe is a new spin on an old classic; lamb and mint.

-This is a new spin on a old classic, lamb and mint.
 It is said that this combination came about back in the day when lamb was considered a game meat, and had an off-putting flavor and smell to some people.
-The addition of mint, usually in the form of jelly, overpowered this “gamey” taste and allowed more people to enjoy the meat.
+The addition of mint, usually in the form of jelly, overpowered this “gamey” taste, allowing more people to enjoy the meat.

 Here, the mint jelly has been replaced by a mint chimichurri, an Argentinian condiment usually made with parsley.
-Chimichurri is a rustic sauce that is best mixed with a fork.
+Chimichurri is a rustic, uncooked sauce that is best mixed with a fork.
+I love to make this mint version when the herbs in our garden are flourishing.

-Notes: During the development of this recipe, we discovered that the bake time varied pretty significantly based on altitude.
-One of us lives 100 feet above sea level, the other above 7,000 feet.
-Although oven temperatures are constant, because of the air pressure, meat and other items can take longer to cook at higher elevation.
-We recommend that you test the doneness with a meat thermometer in order to ensure all meats are cooked to your liking.Print
+During the development of this recipe, we did discover that the bake time varied significantly based on altitude.
+One of us lives 100 feet above sea level, the other just below 7,000 feet.
+Although oven temperatures can be pretty constant, the variance in air pressure means that meat and other items can take longer to cook at higher elevation.
+We recommend that you test the doneness with a meat thermometer in order to ensure all meats are cooked to safety, and to your liking.Print

 - 2 lbs ground Lamb